 The low histamine diet can help a person find out which foods cause their symptoms.
 By avoiding those foods, they may see an improvement.
 A nutrition professional can guide someone through this process.

 This article looks at how histamine affects the body, what histamine intolerance is, and the foods people may wish to avoid.
 It also provides an example meal plan and tips for grocery shopping and food preparation.

-Histamine is a chemical that regulates the body’s response to foreign substances and injury.
+Histamine is a chemical that

 - hives (urticaria)